AntonKhorev/osm-note-viewer/README.md

 Note-viewer won't run entirely locally because the whole point of it is to access [OSM API](https://wiki.openstreetmap.org/wiki/API_v0.6).
 Some optional functions access [Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim), [Overpass](https://wiki.openstreetmap.org/wiki/Overpass_API) and other services.
 To render the map, [Leaflet](https://leafletjs.com/) is served from its default CDN.
 The map requires access to [OSM tile server](https://wiki.openstreetmap.org/wiki/Tile_servers).

-To build from source you need [Node.js](https://nodejs.org/). v14 is enough, may also work on earlier versions because Node.js is used only for building and testing.
-Run `npm install` and `npm run build` to get the build in `dist` directory.
+To build from source you need [Node.js](https://nodejs.org/). v20 is enough, may also work on earlier versions because Node.js is used only for building and testing.
+Run `npm install` and `npm run build` to get the build in `dist` directory. `jsdom` package is not kept at its latest version because [this](https://github.com/jsdom/jsdom/issues/3686) and [this](https://github.com/dperini/nwsapi/issues/124).

 ### Testing